NENUBioCompute/TAPPI/extend/tappi-multi/README.md

-# TAPPI-multi (Weighted GMH Loss Version)
+# TAPPI-multi

-This repository provides **TAPPI-multi**, an improved version of TAPPI trained with a **weighted GMH loss**, designed to achieve **more balanced prediction performance** and to model the cooperative effects of multi-point mutations.
+This repository provides **TAPPI-multi**, an extension of TAPPI designed for multi-point mutation analysis.
+It is trained by extracting local features for each mutation, enabling the modeling of cooperative effects of multiple mutations at arbitrary distances.

----

 ## 🚀 Example Prediction